moritz-sauer-13/lumberjack-sort-and-summary/README.md

+This is a fork from evanshunt/lumberjack-sort-and-summary to support SS6

 # Lumberjack Sort and Summary

 A common use case for [SilverStripe's Lumberjack module](https://github.com/silverstripe/silverstripe-lumberjack) is [the holder/page pattern](https://www.silverstripe.org/learn/lessons/v4/the-holderpage-pattern-1).
 In this case, the holder page will only have one type of child page.